A Place for Mom

 • Scheduled bathroom visits.
 This is often effective for people with mobility issues or neurological disorders, even if it means someone else is in charge of taking you to the restroom.

 • Bed-wetting alarms.
 To manage incontinence in the elderly at night, some people have bed-wetting alarms.
 When these alarms detect the presence of liquids, they sound an alert to wake seniors so they’re able to make it to the bathroom.
-Bed-wetting alarms can be placed beneath bed sheets or attached to a person’s pajamas.
+Bed-wetting alarms can be placed beneath bed sheets or may be attached to a person’s pajamas.

 • Fluid and diet management.
 Although diet alone can’t cure urinary incontinence, it can improve bladder control.
 Certain beverages like carbonated drinks and alcohol can cause bladder stress.
 Even drinking coffee or tea while taking prescribed medication can aggravate incontinence.
-Additional bladder irritants to avoid include milk, tea, honey, soda, and acidic or very spicy foods.
+Additional bladder irritants to avoid include milk, tea, honey, soda, and acidic or spicy foods.

 Medications are frequently used in combination with behavioral therapies.
 Here are some commonly prescribed options, according to the National Association for Continence (NAFC):[04]